HG-ha/Parrot/README_en.md

             > Or move the downloaded files to this path, then click `Run Model` - `Auto Download`, the program will automatically extract and run the model

     - Automatic download (occasionally slow but convenient)
-        > After startup, click the "Run Model" button in the settings interface to automatically download model files
+        > After startup, click the "Run Model" button in settings for automatic model download

-3. Double click Parrot.exe to run
+3. Double-click Parrot.exe to run

+### Parameter Description
+1. Text Content: Content to be read
+2. Speaker: Choose a preset speaker (character) or customize one
+3. Prompt Audio: A clean voice audio file or accessible file URL
+4. Prompt Text (Language Control): Controls the language of reading, e.g., **"Please read this in British accent"**
+5. Reference Audio Text Content (Precise Mode): The actual text content of the `Prompt Audio`.
+For example, if your chosen audio says "Hello, welcome to Parrot", you should enter "Hello, welcome to Parrot" here

+### Mode Differences
+1. Quick Inference: Directly generates speech using audio, with ordinary results
+2. Language Control: Similar to `1`, but supports language modification through prompt text
+3. Precise Mode: Excellent results but requires the actual text content of the `Prompt Audio`

 ### Development Environment Setup